3 shot including gunman near Vancouver elementary school

 VANCOUVER, Wash.
-(AP) - Authorities say two people were shot in a Vancouver, Washington elementary school parking lot and the suspected shooter appears to have shot himself after a police chase.
+(AP) — Authorities say a man shot two people in a Vancouver, Washington, elementary school parking lot and then shot himself after a police chase.

-Deputies found two victims at the scene who were taken to hospitals with unknown injuries.
+Deputies found two women at the scene who were taken to hospitals with unknown injuries.

 Law enforcement then pursued the suspect in his vehicle until the sheriff’s office says the suspect stopped near a ramp to Interstate 205 and appears to have shot himself.
 He was also taken to a hospital with unknown injuries.